Generalized Rabinowitz Floer homology and coisotropic intersections: Introduction and main results

 \subsection{History and related results}

-The aim of this paper is to generalize the Rabinowitz Floer theory to higher codimension contact type submanifolds.
-This Rabinowitz Floer theory was introduced by Cieliebak and Frauenfelder in \cite{CF} and has been well studied for the hypersurface cases by Albers, Cieliebak, Frauenfelder, Kang, Momin, Oancea, Paternain \cite{AF1,AF2,AF3,AF4,AF5,AM,CF,CFO,CFP,K}, Abbondandolo, Schwarz \cite{AS} and Merry \cite{Me}.
-The framework of this paper and many results were inspired by their remarkable achievements. (including Ginzburg's work \cite{Gi1}.)
-The generalized Rabinowitz Floer theory is a useful approach to the coisotropic intersection problem similar to the Lagrangian Floer theory do in the Lagrangian case.
-The problem of the existence of a leafwise intersection point was addressed by Moser \cite{M}.
-Moser obtained the result for simply connected $M$ and $C^1$-small $\phi$.
-Banyaga \cite{Ba} removed the assumption of simply connectedness.
-But these days in many papers the assumption of $C^1$-smallness can be reduced by constraints on the Hofer norm.
-Hofer\cite{H} and Ekeland-Hofer \cite{EH} replaced the assumption of $C^1$-smallness by boundedness of the Hofer norm below a certain symplectic capacity for restricted contact type in $\mathbb{R}^{2n}$.
-Ginzburg \cite{Gi1} generalized Ekeland-Hofer's results for a restricted contact type in subcritical Stein manifolds with homological capacity.
-Dragnev \cite{Dr} obtained this result to closed contact type submanifold in $\R^{2n}$.
-Albers-Frauenfelder \cite{AF1} proved the existence of leafwise intersection points for restricted contact hypersurfaces whenever the Hamiltonian diffeomorphisms are close to the identity in the Hofer norm.
-By a different approach G\"urel \cite{Gu} also proved existence on a restricted contact submanifold (not necessarily of codimension one) under the Hofer norm smallness.
+The aim of this paper is to extend Rabinowitz Floer homology theory to coisotropic submanifolds.
+Rabinowitz Floer homology theory was developed by Cieliebak and Frauenfelder in \cite{CF} and has been extensively studied for hypersurfaces by many authors \cite{AF1,AF2,AF3,AF4,AF5,AM,CF,CFO,CFP,Ka1,Ka2,Ka3,AS,Me}.
+The framework and many results of this paper were inspired by their remarkable achievements and Ginzburg's pioneering work \cite{Gi1}.

+The existence problem for leafwise intersection points was addressed by Moser \cite{M}.
+He obtained the result for simply connected symplectic manifolds and $C^1$-small perturbations and the simply connectedness assumption was removed by Banyaga \cite{Ba}.
+Hofer and Ekeland \cite{H,EH} replaced the assumption of $C^1$-smallness by the boundedness of the Hofer norm below a certain symplectic capacity for restricted contact hypersurfaces in $\mathbb{R}^{2n}$.
+Ginzburg \cite{Gi1} generalized Ekeland-Hofer's results for restricted contact hypersurfaces in subcritical Stein manifolds.
+Dragnev \cite{Dr} obtained this result on closed contact coisotropic submanifold in $\R^{2n}$.
+Albers-Frauenfelder \cite{AF1} proved the existence of leafwise intersection points for restricted contact hypersurfaces when the Hofer norm of perturbations is smaller than the minimal period of Reeb orbits.
+Using a different approach, G\"urel \cite{Gu} extended the theorem to restricted contact coisotropic submanifolds.
 Ziltener \cite{Z,Z2} also studied the question in a different way and obtained a lower bound of the number of leafwise intersection points under the assumption that the characteristic foliation is a fibration.
-In a different aspect, the displacement energy of coisotropic submanifolds is also an integral part of the coisotropic intersection theory.
-Bolle \cite{Bo1,Bo2} proved that the displacement energy for stable coisotropic submanifolds of $\R^{2n}$ is positive.
-Ginzburg also extend Bolle's result to wide (or closed) and geometrically bounded manifold \cite{Gi1,Gi2}.
-Recently Kerman \cite{Ke} generalize this to closed, rational symplectic manifold, Usher \cite{U} prove it more generally that the displacement energy of a stable coisotropic submanifold of closed or convex symplectic manifold is positive.
+The author \cite{Ka1} generalized Albers-Frauenfelder's theorem to unrestricted contact hypersurfaces but there was a constraint on the support of perturbations.